NATIONAL POETRY MONTH EKPHRASTIC POETRY CELEBRATION READING AT RUBY CITY

 Brooklyn-based quartet, Unheard-ofknown for their inventive performances combining contemporary chamber music with technology, will perform in Ruby City’s Sculpture Garden kicking off the ensemble’s festival of performances throughout San Antonio.

-For their performance at Ruby City, the ensemble is presenting a commissioned work by composer Ana E. López Reyes and visual artist Martha Maya, as well as a premier by composer Vicki Nguyen.
+For their performance at Ruby City, the ensemble is presenting works by NNUX (composer Ana E. López Reyes and visual artist Martha Maya), as well as a premier by composer Vicki Nguyen.
 Helix by López Reyes and Maya explores generational and collective trauma, and its impact on Latinx communities.
 Nguyen’s composition, Ginger-Flavored Bubblegum, addresses violence against Asian Americans, specifically the murders of Theresa Hak Kyung Cha and Christina Yi.

 Space is limited.
 RSVP here.